aedobbyn/sentiment-analysis-monkeylearn/README.md

 <br>

 This is an analysis of reviews of Slack from Capterra processed using the [MonkeyLearn](https://monkeylearn.com/) API via the [`monkeylearn`](https://github.com/ropensci/monkeylearn) R package.
+It was adapted and published for the [MonkeyLearn blog](https://monkeylearn.com/blog/sentiment-analysis-using-r/).

 **Part 1**: scraping and categorizing in [`prep.md`](https://github.com/aedobbyn/sentiment-analysis-monkeylearn/blob/master/prep.md)